CovertLab/wcEcoli/docs/README.md

    Another useful option is `--rm`, which asks Docker to remove the Container on exit so you don't have to remember to delete old Containers.

-   You can mount your local subdirectory `out/` into the container to keep the program's output files after the container exits:
+   You can mount your local directory `wcEcoli/out/` into the Container to preserve the program's output files when the Container exits:

    ```shell script
    docker run --name=wcm -v $PWD/out:/wcEcoli/out -it wcm-code
    ```

    In this case, the output files will be owned by root.
-You can work around that by adding the option `--user "$(id -u):$(id -g)"` to run the process inside the container as your user and group from the host computer so the output files will instead be owned by you, but that adds complications, e.g. the process inside the container won't have a user profile and won't own the `wcEcoli/` directory.
+You can fix that by adding the option `--user "$(id -u):$(id -g)"` to run the process inside the Container as your user and group from the host computer so the output files will be owned by you, but that adds complications.
+E.g. the process inside the Container won't have a user profile and won't own the `wcEcoli/` directory.

    **NOTE:** If you encounter memory issues while using Docker Desktop (the default allocated memory is 2GB) and the simulation processes get killed midway, click the Docker icon > Preferences > Advanced > adjust memory to 4GB.

    **NOTE:** Docker Desktop for Windows is not currently compatible with VirtualBox.
 If you use VirtualBox, try installing the legacy [Docker Toolbox](https://github.com/docker/toolbox/releases) instead.
 You may also need to adjust the memory allocated to the VirtualBox VM (named 'default') that gets created.
 In VirtualBox, select the 'default' VM and under system, change the base memory from 1 GB to 4 GB.

-   Inside the container you can then run commands like these:
+   Inside the Container you can then run commands like these:

    ```shell script
    python runscripts/manual/runFitter.py